MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 ## 1. What is Morphe?

 Morphe is a patcher for Android apps.
-You can use it to patch apps and have extra features and customizability.
-Currently, Morphe has patches for YouTube and YouTube Music.
+It can patch apps and add extra features and customization.

+## 2. What apps can Morphe patch?

+You can patch any app you want, as long as you want YouTube or YouTube Music.
+We're constantly working on expanding support to more apps.

-## 2. How to get Morphe?
+## 3. How to get Morphe?

 [Download Morphe](https://morphe.software/download) and follow the prompts to patch your app.
-Alternatively, you can follow the [Morphe CLI documentation](https://github.com/MorpheApp/morphe-cli/tree/main/docs) to use Morphe CLI.
+Alternatively, you can follow the [Morphe CLI documentation](https://github.com/MorpheApp/morphe-cli/tree/main/docs) to use Morphe CLI to patch using a computer.

-## 3. Is Morphe safe?
+## 4. Is Morphe safe?

 As safe as modifying obfuscated bytecode can be.
 All source code for Morphe is open-source and free for anyone to inspect.
 Our community actively reviews and contributes to the codebase.

-## 4. Will Morphe brick my phone?
+## 5. Will Morphe brick my phone?

 Only if your phone decides to brick itself.
 Otherwise your device will be fine.
 Morphe only modifies app packages and doesn't touch system files.

-## 5. What apps can Morphe patch?

-You can patch any app you want, as long as you want YouTube or YouTube Music.
-We're constantly working on expanding support to more apps.

 ## 6. Can I customize apps to my preference?